 Using appropriate technology, scientific methods and innovative translational models, R2D2 aims to enable easy accessibility and affordability of assistive devices and rehabilitation resources.
 R2D2 has successfully transferred technology to like-minded industrial partners including its startup, NeoMotion.

-Feb 25, 2021: The second edition of the AT Makeathon was held during Shaastra 2021.
-Congratulations to the joint first place winners - Atmanirbhar Drishti and Robotic Mobilizer, third place winner RetroRamp, and special mention AutoCath!
+The third edition of the AT Makeathon was held during Shaastra 2022.
+Congratulations to the winners - Extent Theory (1st), We Moove (2nd), Team Delight (joint 3rd), Team DHK (joint 3rd), and special mention Trinary Pair!
 Thanks to all the teams who participated, and we hope to see you back next year!